zjg555543/x1-contracts/docs/PolygonZkEVMBridge.md

-PolygonZkEVMBridge that will be deployed on both networks Ethereum and Polygon zkEVM Contract responsible to manage the token interactions with other networks
+XagonZkEVMBridge that will be deployed on both networks Ethereum and Xagon zkEVM Contract responsible to manage the token interactions with other networks